jasonhilton/Comp_Exp_Workshop/Design_and_Analysis_Computer_Experiments.md

 We will start by running some very simple experiments to examine some of the ideas discussed in the lecture.

 We will run netlogo through R using the RNetLogo Library, which you are all familiar with.
-You will need to edit the nl.path variable to point to the folder where netlogo is installed on your machine.
+You will need to edit the 'nl.path' variable to point to the folder where netlogo is installed on your machine.

 Notice the 'gui' option has been set to false throughout this workshop, as running in 'headless' mode results in quicker runs.
 The gui is great for development, debugging and demonstration, but not necessarily much use for 'production' runs (ie, those required to produce your results).